logiqai/helm-charts/README.md

-The `logiq.my-domain.com` also fronts all the LOGIQ service ports as described in the [port details section](quickstart-guide.md#ports).
+The `logiq.my-domain.com` also fronts all the LOGIQ service ports as described in the [Port details section](https://docs.logiq.ai/logiq-server/quickstart-guide#ports).

 ![](../.gitbook/assets/screen-shot-2020-03-24-at-3.42.55-pm.png)